upholding the Indie Code

 With its allusions to such twilit and allegorical Gilliam films as THE FISHER KING (1991) and FEAR AND LOATHING IN LAS VEGAS (1998), El Pelicullero also implicitly roasted Gilliam in the implicit form of the Duke-played by Derek Jacobi-perhaps because he worked on the screenplay of FEAR AND LOATHING IN LAS VEGAS and did not like the final film.
 The Film Artist With No Name also implicitly roasted Bono and Sting in the implicit forms of Ambitioso and Supervacuo, the equally duplicitous and vengeful brothers of Lussurioso-played by Justin Salinger and Marc Warren, respectively.
 And wasn’t that…?

-At any rate, with its allusions to REVENGER’S TRAGEDY, Gilliam implicitly returned the favour in his twilit and allegorical film, TIDELAND (2005).
-Not before Guillermo Del Toro implicitly beat Gilliam to the punch by sympathetically likening El Pelicullero’s unswerving adherence to the Indie Code to the resigned adherence of Hellboy-played by Ron Perlman-to the indie superhero code in the allegorical film, HELLBOY (2004).
-Kelly was also implicitly impressed with REVENGER’S TRAGEDY, for allusions to the film and its music as well as to REPO MAN appeared in SOUTHLAND TALES.
+At any rate, Guillermo Del Toro implicitly and sympathetically likened El Pelicullero’s unswerving adherence to the Indie Code to the resigned adherence of Hellboy-played by Ron Perlman-to the indie superhero code in the allegorical film, HELLBOY (2004).
+Richard Kelly was also implicitly impressed with El Pelicullero, for allusions to REPO MAN appeared in the twilit, CGI enhanced and allegorical film, SOUTHLAND TALES (2006).
 As for El Pelicullero, cautioning against vengeful grievances returned along with Beggs, Pansullo, Richardson and Zamora when he collaborated again with the BBC and upheld the Indie Code on his next twilit and allegorical and first digital camera shot docufeature film, SEARCHERS 2.0 (2007).

 ‘That’s why in those Renaissance plays the plot always backfires on the revenger…To show the audience